waldrain/waldrain.github.io/moniwonig.md

 - build new corner cupboard with mirror doors, a little shelf cupboard in the corner beside moni entrance door for more clothes, bedclothes, etc.
 - set up my personal outdoors compost toilet &ndash; like indoors incl. water bottle
 - connect moni's wood stove to the radiator heating system with [ofenrohrwaermetauscher](#ofenrohrwaermetauscher)
-- install rain water pump and pressuriser from cistern to basement
 - install water purifier in basement
 - install plumbing and pump for rainnwater toilet flushing
 - add another gate for bicycles in front of house to enter without a step